 A finite-difference time-domain (FDTD) method capable of attaching rectangular computational domains is proposed herein.
 The aim of this approach is to reduce the size of computational domain according to the geometry of the modeled structure so as to reduce the simulation time with keeping precision of the result in an acceptable range.
 A multigrid algorithm is applied on the attaching interface between two rectangular domains so that different resolution can be achieved in different domains.

-K. Xiao et al., "FDTD Method Capable of Attaching Rectangular Domains," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+K. Xiao et al., "FDTD Method Capable of Attaching Rectangular Domains," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2003, Boston, MA), vol. 1, pp. 429-433, Institute of Electrical and Electronics Engineers (IEEE), Aug 2003.

 Electrical and Computer Engineering